zighaim/FOIXP/README.md

 ## Step 1 : Copy the Example File

+1. Fork this Repository to your local Device
-1. Navigate to the **[Examples](https://github.com/muh-ramadhan/FOIXP/blob/main/Examples)** folder in the GitHub repository.
+2. Navigate to the **[Examples](https://github.com/muh-ramadhan/FOIXP/blob/main/Examples)** folder in the GitHub repository.
-2. Copy the content from `Examples` to your local system.
+3. Copy the content from `Examples` to your local system.
-3. Modify the content of the file as shown below:
+4. Modify the content of the file as shown below:
 ```
 aut-num:      4200000000                 #As the Private Number that you will use
 endpoint:     2001:470:23:394::2/64      #Your IPv6 Tunnel Endpoints / Client IPv6 Address